 The success of recent Scottsdale efforts to fund city improvements with new general obligation bonds isn’t great.
 Indeed, a merry band of opponents defeated all of the bond requests several years back and only two passed during the latest effort in 2015.

-The campaigns in suppIMG_0638ort of the requests were wayward, but something more fundamental was at play too.
+The campaigns in support of the requests were wayward, but something more fundamental was at play too.
 Opponents prosecuted what amounted to a transparency and trust argument.
 You can’t trust City Hall and the tricksters there that are trying to hide secret funding items the rhapsody goes.

 The trust thrust was and is misguided.
 After all, to question the integrity of people like Jim Lane, Virginia Korte, David Smith et al is akin to questioning the very definition of conscientious service.
 And the public knows it as demonstrated by their regard for the job the City of Scottsdale is doing.